UtrechtUniversity/SWORDS-UU/README.md

 For more information about the phases, please look into the corresponding subfolders for further information on installation and usage.

+## Contact

+For technical questions, you contact either [Keven Quach](https://github.com/kequach) or [Jonathan de Bruin](https://github.com/J535D165) or open an issue on GitHub.

 ## Pipeline

 <img src="docs/Complete_pipeline.jpg" height="1500">